Rayonnant: Amiens Cathedral

 The construction of Amiens Cathedral had begun in 1220 with its western parts, in the more advanced version of Classic Gothic, similar to the eastern parts of Reims Cathedral, at the same time.
 Its builder, Bishop Evrard de Fouilly, set out to build the largest cathedral in France; one-hundred forty-five meters long, and seventy meters wide, with a surface area of 7700 square meters.
 The vaults are 42.5 meters high.
 The nave was completed by 1235.

 After the necessary enlargement of the area enclosed by the city wall, in 1236, began the construction of transept and choir, which was completed between 1241 and 1269.
 Here, the innovations were applied, that had been initiated in the relaunch of Saint-Denis abbey church.

 The western rose window was renewed in the 16th century in Flamboyant style.

-A close study of the tympanum in 1992 revealed traces of paint, indicating that it was entirely painted in bright colors.
+A close study of the tympanum in 1992 revealed traces of paint, indicating that it was entirely painted in bright colours.
 The original appearance is simulated today on special occasions with coloured lights.